pure-data/pure-data/doc/1.manual/index.md

 There's a load measurement tool in the "help" menu.

-The SGI version contains an n32 binary (look at the "bin" directory).\
+The SGI version contains an n32 binary (look at the "bin" directory).

-\
-------------------- 0.24 ---------------
+### 0.24 {-}

-new objects:\
+new objects:

-- bang - convert any message to a "bang"\
+- bang - convert any message to a "bang"
-- qlist - message sequencer\
+- qlist - message sequencer
-- textfile - file to message converter\
+- textfile - file to message converter
-- makefilename - format a name with a variable field\
+- makefilename - format a name with a variable field
-- openpanel - "Open" dialog\
+- openpanel - "Open" dialog
 - savepanel - "Save as" dialog

-Bug fixes:\
+Bug fixes:

-- Fixed a bug in "const" message to arrays\
+- Fixed a bug in "const" message to arrays
-- "exp" was broken on NT, now fixed\
+- "exp" was broken on NT, now fixed
-- phase vocoder example improved\
+- phase vocoder example improved
-- "read" message to arrays now zero out unread samples\
+- "read" message to arrays now zero out unread samples
-- bug fix in "key" object\
+- bug fix in "key" object
-- bug fix in ifft\~ (thanks to Peter Lunden)\
+- bug fix in ifft\~ (thanks to Peter Lunden)
-- "print" object fixed to distinguish between lists starting with symbols and other messages\
+- "print" object fixed to distinguish between lists starting with symbols and other messages
-- polygon, curve, fpolygon, fcurve renamed to fix name clash with Gem\
+- polygon, curve, fpolygon, fcurve renamed to fix name clash with Gem
-- improved "new object" placement on screen\
+- improved "new object" placement on screen
-- fixed help dialog to remember previous directory (thanks to Harry Castle)\
+- fixed help dialog to remember previous directory (thanks to Harry Castle)
 - heterogeneous lists

 Arrays can be written to and read from text files or from 16-bit binary files.